Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 So, we asked 50+ content experts to share the things they include that you might be missing.
 Here’s what they said:

 Mashvisor‘s Daniela Andreevska says that “for your content marketing strategy to be a success, it is important not only to drive traffic to your website but to also be able to retain users on your platform for long enough to realize its true value.”

 “That’s why you should continuously track the session duration to know which type of content keeps your users engaged for the longest.
 The longer they stay on your website, the more likely they are to come back and actually become customers.”

 According to Gina Kelly of ClearEdge Marketing, “backlinks (when authentic and organically grown) speak volumes about the quality of your content, how well it resonates with the right people, its contribution to a greater body of knowledge, its ripples in the community and potential for virality.”

 “Building authentic backlinks over time is greater community proof that you’re a thought leader than likes on social.”

 Forward Level’s Chelsea Baldson adds: “You know you’ve hit SEO treasure when reputable brands start to talk about you and reference your ideas.
 No, you haven’t unlocked level 10 Supreme cult-like status, but every backlink counts (unless it’s overly spammy).
 Widen your audience and establish deeper credibility In your field of interest.”

 “If you don’t track how many visitors leave your page without engaging with it, then you won’t know how it’s truly performing,” says Zakiyah Toor of Awesome Motive.

-“It’s essential to monitor this number because it tells you whether or not your content interests your customers and solves their pain points.”
+“It’s essential to monitor this number using a marketing dashboard software because it tells you whether or not your content interests your customers and solves their pain points.”

 Caroline Scholten of Chocolate Films agrees: “Keeping track of your content’s bounce rate is very helpful to see what content needs to be optimized because it doesn’t work as well as others.”